tkiat/my-writings-public/blog/software/app-and-os/debian-minimal-installation.md

 ### (Optional) Install nix

-Install `curl` and `rsync` using apt first before installing nix otherwise you have to remove all leftovers and start again.
+Install `curl` and `rsync` using apt first before installing nix otherwise nix will complain and you have to start again.

 ### Once you have the internet, the rest is easy.

 ## With Full-Disk Encryption (on Libreboot)

 I noticed a new Libreboot release (20210522) so I did a fresh Debian install to find out if LUKS2 now works (up to that time only LUKS1 worked).

-## Installation and Downgrade LUKS

 I just followed this [guide](https://libreboot.org/docs/gnulinux/encrypted_debian.html). **But LUKS2 was still not working**.
 The Libreboot doc said this new version (20210522) supports LUKS2 but it didn't seem to be the case to me. `cryptsetup luksDump /dev/sdX` revealed that the resulting Debian installation uses LUKS2 so I needed to downgrade to LUKS1.

 ```bash
 cryptsetup luksConvertKey --pbkdf pbkdf2 /dev/sdX